dcdanny/dcdanny.github.io/csspublicityrep.md

 ## My Plans for CSS
 - I'll bring my experience from ValeFest as a key part of the marketing team
-	- I have real world experience with marketing both from my committee position in ValeFest and my year in industry so I know roughly what works and what doesn't.
+	- I have real-world experience with marketing both from my committee position in ValeFest and my year in industry so I know roughly what works and what doesn't.
 	- This adds to my technical experience in web development
 - I'd like to explore whether CSS can purchase a camera so we can take photos at more CSS events, not just the end of year ball
-	- Apart from technical issues, it worked really well to share all these photos to the facebook group
+	- Apart from technical issues, it worked really well to share all these photos to the Facebook group
-	- This'll be invaluble to help with marketing the society to increase membership further
+	- This will be invaluable to help with marketing the society to increase membership further
 - Verification on Facebook, Instagram and Twitter

 ## This website:
-- Is a github domain since I've not actually bought a domain name for myself yet
+- Is a GitHub domain since I've not actually bought a domain name for myself yet
 - Was written in Jekyll, the markdown/ruby based blogging language
 	- Same as both the <a href="https://valefest.co.uk/" target="_blank" rel="noreferrer noopener">ValeFest Website</a> and the <a href="https://cssbham.com/" target="_blank" rel="noreferrer noopener">CSS website</a>
 - Helped me get my year in industry placement ([Here](/) if you're interested)